School of Adult and Graduate Education

 Because Cedar Crest College is a small, private school, we are able to offer you a personal level of faculty mentorship that is unheard of at larger institutions.
-Here, you will also experience a wider range of valuable real-world experience at local organizations including a homeless shelter, a shelter for victims of domestic violence, and a full-year senior-level field education experience—all of which makes our graduates the ideal candidates for both graduate schools and a wide variety of professional positions.
+Here, you will also experience a wider range of valuable real-world experience at local organizations including a homeless shelter, a shelter for victims of domestic violence, adoption agencies, mental health, foster care, child and adolescent behavioral health centers and a full-year senior-level field education experience—all of which makes our graduates the ideal candidates for both graduate schools and a wide variety of professional positions.

 Your experience here will also prepare you be a leading force of social change, thanks to our unique and highly specialized course offerings, including community organizing and poverty and income redistribution.
 (We invite prospective students to come and observe a social work class in progress!)
 Also, the skills you learn here—including interpersonal communication, how to influence others, and how to motivate large groups of people—will serve you well in any future endeavor.

 Recent B.S.W. graduates of Cedar Crest College have gone on to employment in hospitals, long-term care facilities, mental health settings, substance abuse and family service agencies, occupational settings, and child welfare, day care, and Head Start agencies.
-Many of our graduates have been accepted into master’s level programs at respected institutions such as Columbia University, Marywood University, Kutztown University, Rutgers University, Temple University and a wide range of state universities and colleges nationwide.
+Many of our graduates have been accepted into master’s level programs at respected institutions such as Aldelphi University, Bryn Mawr College, Columbia University, Kutztown University, Marywood University, Temple University, University of Pennsylvania, West Chester University and a wide range of state universities and colleges nationwide.

 Our social work program is accredited by the Council on Social Work Education and is one of the oldest accredited B.S.W. programs in the nation.
 Students who complete the social work major here will be prepared for beginning entry into a social work practice and are usually able to apply several of their undergraduate credits toward a graduate degree in social work.